 What acceptable audit canst thou leave?

 Thy unused beauty must be tombed with thee,

 Willian Shakespeare, The Fair Youth, Sonnet 5

-Born in 1795, Keats was part of the second wave of Romantic poets, the artistic movement born in Eupore towards the end of the 18th century.
+Born in 1795, Keats was part of the second wave of Romantic poets, the artistic movement born in Europe towards the end of the 18th century.

-His career was short lived as he died at the age of 25 years old from tuberculosis.
-Even though critics did not receive his poems very well during his lifetime, his fame came after his death and he eventually became one of the most beloved of all English poets.
+Keats died at the age of 25 years old from tuberculosis.
+Even though critics did not receive his poems very well during his lifetime, his fame came after his death, and he eventually became one of the most beloved of all English poets.

-His style was characterised by a sensual imagery typical of the Romantic movement.
+His style was characterized by a sensual imagery typical of the Romantic movement.

-Some of his works became so popular that it ranked amongst the most analysed piece of English literature.
-Of the most famous piece of poetry he wrote, the "Ode to a Nightingale" is probably the most well known.
+Some of his works became so popular that it ranked amongst the most analyzed piece of English literature.
+Of the most famous piece of poetry he wrote, the “Ode to a Nightingale” is probably the most well-known.

 ‘Tis not through envy of thy happy lot,

 Singest of summer in full-throated ease”